-Estimating VSHALE from GR remains the most popular standard technique to compute an initial curve of rock shaliness.
+Estimating the Shale Volume (VSHALE) from Gamma Ray (GR), remains the most popular standard technique to compute an initial curve of rock shaliness.
 However, the approach is far from perfect due to several criticisms:

 - How reliable are the VSH estimates from GR if the rock matrix itself contains some even slightly radioactive minerals like feldspars?.
 What about if there are Kaolinite clay minerals with a low Gamma signal response?.
 If you are luckily enough, you may have a modern spectral Gamma Ray suite to apply a careful computation, better than using traditional total Gamma Ray.